-Inference in SPNs is accomplished by a single pass through the network.
+Inference in SPNs is accomplished by an upward pass through the network.
 Once the indicators are set to represent the evidence, the upward pass will yield the probability of the evidence as the value of the root node.
 Partial evidence (or missing data) can easily be expressed by setting all indicators for a variable to 1.
-Moreover, since SPNs compute a network polynomial [29], derivatives computed over the network can be used to perform inference for modified evidence without recomputing the whole SPN.
-Finally, it can be shown [8] that MPE inference in a certain class of SPNs (selective) can be performed by replacing all sum nodes with max nodes while retaining the weights.
+Moreover, since SPNs compute a network polynomial [6], derivatives computed over the network can be used to perform inference for modified evidence without recomputing the whole SPN.
+Finally, it can be shown [21] that MPE inference can be performed by replacing all sum nodes with max nodes, while retaining the weights.
 Then, the indicators of the variables for which the MPE state is inferred are all set to 1 and a standard upward pass is performed.
-A downward pass then follows, which recursively selects the highest valued child of each sum (max) node and all children of a product node.
-The indicators selected by this process indicate the MPE state of the variables.
-In general SPNs, this algorithm yields an approximation of the MPE state.